aptech/docs/docs/dllcall.rst

 | 3. | :code:`int func(double *arg[]);`                 |
 +----+--------------------------------------------------+

-:func:`dllcall` can pass a list of up to 100 arguments to *func*; if it requires more arguments than that, you MUST write it to take a vector of arguments, and you MUST specify the ``-v`` flag when calling it. :func:`dllcall` can pass up to 1000 arguments in vector format.
-In addition, in vector format :func:`dllcall` appends a null pointer to the vector, so you can write *func* to take a variable number of arguments and just test for the null pointer.
+`dllcall` can pass a list of up to 100 arguments to *func*; if it requires more arguments than that, you MUST write it to take a vector of arguments, and you MUST specify the ``-v`` flag when calling it. `dllcall` can pass up to 1000 arguments in vector format.
+In addition, in vector format `dllcall` appends a null pointer to the vector, so you can write *func* to take a variable number of arguments and just test for the null pointer.